-If the facility is connected to a grounded distribution system, the Project Developer has a choice of the following transformer connections:
+If the Project is connected to a grounded distribution system, the developer has a choice of the following transformer connections:

 - 1. The isolation transformer may be connected for a delta secondary (Utility side) connection with any primary (Project side) connection, or - 2.
-The isolation transformer may be connected for an ungrounded-wye secondary connection with a delta primary connection, or - 3.
+The isolation transformer may be connected for an ungrounded-wye secondary (Utility side) connection with a delta primary (Project side) connection. - 3.
 The isolation transformer may be connected for a grounded-wye grounded-wye connection.

-If the Project is connected to a grounded distribution system via one of the isolation transformer connections specified above, ground fault detection for Utility faults must be provided.
+If the Project is connected to a grounded distribution system via one of the isolation transformer connections specified above, ground fault detection for utility faults must be provided.
 The specific application of this relay will depend on the connection of the isolation transformer: